lmponcio/CopiaBackups/README.md

 				python main.py "example_routine" -v
 				```
 				In the case shown above the routine called 'example_routine' is run and a verification process is performed at the end of the run.
 The results of this verification process can be seen in the log.

-## About the script
-- **OS it runs on:**
-	- Linux and Windows.
-	- The paths in "routines.json" have to be added in a different way depending the OS.
-The current "routines.json" file in the repo contains a linux routine example and a windows routine example that you can check.
-- **Language and Packages**:
-	- The script was developed using Python 3.8.10.
-	- The modules used come together with python (logging, os, shutil, zipfile, datetime, argparse and json) and no external packages are needed to be installed for running.